anetapiekut/SMI205_Preregistration_form/README.md

 # SMI205_Preregistration_form

 RMarkdown template for Preregistration form for SMI205 class 2023.
-Please submit it for formative feedback before you explore data for your extention project (Assessment 2).
+Please submit it for formative feedback before you explore data for your extension project (Assessment 2).

 # Instructions